bbeckley-hub/Kleboscope/README.md

 - **Provide context**: “I’m analysing 30 *K. pneumoniae* genomes.
 Here is the gene frequency table…”
 - **Ask for summaries**: “Summarise the resistance profile of this outbreak.”
 - **Combine tables**: Copy the AMR table and the virulence table together to find correlations.
+- **Use the sample‑centric report**: “This is a per‑isolate report.
+For sample X, what are its critical resistance genes?”

 > *“AI accelerates pattern discovery, but always verify critical findings with domain experts.”*